xrdocs/ncs5500/_tutorials/ncs5500-routing-resource-with-2020-internet.md

 [https://blog.apnic.net/2020/01/14/bgp-in-2019-the-bgp-table/](https://blog.apnic.net/2020/01/14/bgp-in-2019-the-bgp-table/)
 They predict 1,079,000 routes for Jan 2025, so it matches our “model”, predicting something between 1,066,108 and 1,113,586 IPv4 prefixes between July 2024 and July 2025.

 Let’s study the IPv6 internet table evolution.
-Due to the smallest size of this table, it’s more hazardous to create projection, but it won’t prevent me from making arbitrary asumptions to build my model ;)
+Due to the smallest size of this table, it’s more hazardous to create a projection, but it won’t prevent me from making arbitrary asumptions to build my model ;)

 | Year | IPv6 total | Growth | Growth Increase | v6/48 | Growth | Growth Increase | non v6/48 | Growth | Growth Increase |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|